 Collaborative distributed version control

-We have learned how to make a Git repository for a single person.
-What about sharing?
+We have learned how to work with a Git repository used by a single person.
+What about sharing and collaborating?

-Share the folder using email or using some file sharing service: This would lead to many back and forth emails and would be difficult keep all copies synchronized.
+• Share the folder using email or using some file sharing service: This would lead to many back and forth emails and would be difficult to keep all copies synchronized.

 Prerequisites